🚨 Scam Guide · 2026

 How to Avoid

-• Download the Pathao or Uber app before arriving — it works in Dhaka and sets a fair market price
+• Download the Pathao or Uber app before arriving — it works in Dhaka and sets a fair market price.

-• If taking a CNG, agree on the fare before getting in and use Google Maps to track the route
+• If taking a CNG, agree on the fare before getting in and use Google Maps to track the route.

-• For airport transfers, use the pre-paid taxi counter inside the terminal rather than drivers outside
+• For airport transfers, use the pre-paid taxi counter inside the terminal rather than drivers outside.

-• Learn the approximate fares for common routes from your hotel reception
+• Learn the approximate fares for common routes from your hotel reception.

 Scam #2

-The Airport Porter Shakedown
+The Hazrat Shahjalal Airport Porter Shakedown

 🔶 Medium

-📍 Hazrat Shahjalal International Airport arrivals hall
+📍 Hazrat Shahjalal International Airport (DAC) arrivals hall, the curb just outside, the parking forecourt

 Red Flags